You may have heard that SEO is essential when you want to increase traffic to your website.

 I’d argue that SEO is constantly dying repeatedly.
-Think it like Bill Murray in Groundhog Day.
+Think of it like Bill Murray in Groundhog Day.

-As the strategies we’ve come to know and love are replaced by newer, more effective strategies, SEO best practices die, and new ones are reborn.
+Strategies we’ve come to know and love get replaced by newer, more effective ones.
+SEO best practices die, and new ones are reborn.